 - Birth certificate for each child.

-When family members are admitted into the U.S. as H-4 dependents, their documents must be returned and an admission date stamp is placed in their passport with the notations “H-4” and a date indicating the period they are authorized to stay in the U.S. CBP will issue an electronic Form I-94 for each person to access and print at the CBP’s I-94 website.
-The admission stamps with notations and the Form I-94 printouts are proof of admission to and legal immigration status in the U.S.
+When family members are admitted into the U.S. as H-4 dependents, their documents must be returned to them.
+CBP will issue an electronic Form I-94 for each person to access and print at the CBP’s I-94 website.
+The Form I-94 printout is proof of admission to and legal immigration status in the U.S.